stacks-network/docs/src/pages/build-apps/examples/public-registry.md

 ### Step 1: Add dependency

-Add the Stacks Blockchain API client library to `package.json` in the root folder of the todos list app:
+Add the Stacks Blockchain API client library to `package.json` in the root folder of the to-dos list app:

 ```bash
 npm add @stacks/blockchain-api-client